 EQ Basics: Reading Emotional Strengths and Weaknesses

 The internet allows businesses and leaders unlimited real-time information.
 You can find information about business and finances.
 You can search for information on marketing, budgeting, and investments.
 This prolific resource has diminished the need for a high IQ.
-However, Google will not inform you about your leadership style nor yours or your employees’ emotional strengths and weaknesses.
+However, Google will not inform you about your leadership style.
+Nor can you google the emotional strengths and weaknesses of yourself and your employees.

 An employee with a high EQ will observe how their team members interact in the office and at meetings.
 They will notice who needs direction and who can take initiative.
 They will know which team members are shy and need encouragement.
 They will know who is highly motivated and goes out of their way to help customers.
 They will know who does the bare minimum to get through the working day.